ialluri/ai-learning-19/Module-5/readme.md

 - Fields that have null values are `car`, `Bar`, `CoffeeHouse`, `CarryAway`, `RestaurantLessThan20`, `Restaurant20To50`.
 - Simply Occupation into four groups: Umemployed, Student, Retired, Employed
+- Split income into two columns (low and high) and convert string values to numerical ranges

 ### Fields not considered